John F. Kennedy Eternal Flame: Cultural influence

 Immediately after Kennedy's burial, the grave and Eternal Flame were being visited by 50,000 people per day.
 More than 16 million people visited the site in its first three years.
 In 1971, the grave attracted more than 7 million people.

 1964 5-cent U.S. postal stamp depicting the Eternal Flame.

 The presence of the grave also boosted attendance at Arlington National Cemetery.
 Kennedy's funeral had been televised live, with 93 percent of all American homes watching.
 Satellites beamed the proceedings to another 23 countries, where another 600 million viewers watched.
 The television coverage transformed Arlington National Cemetery from a quiet veterans' cemetery into one of the Washington area's most popular tourist attractions.
 Average yearly attendance rose from 1 million people in 1962 to 9 million in the first six months of 1964.

 In 1964, the United States Post Office Department used an image of the Eternal Flame on a five cent official postage stamp issued to commemorate the assassinated president.
 The stamp also used the words "And the glow from that fire can truly light the world"—an excerpt from Kennedy's inaugural address.

-The Kennedy Eternal Flame has also attracted some unwanted attention as well.
 The leader of a group protesting segregation in housing was briefly detained at the grave site in August 1967 after attempting to lead a group of protesters in the singing of "America the Beautiful".
 A mentally ill individual attempted to throw red paint on the grave in August 1971.
 A 23-year-old Army veteran committed suicide at the grave in 1972 by plunging a knife into his chest.
 The cross and the headstone marking Robert F. Kennedy's grave were stolen in 1981 and never recovered.
-In December 1982, an intoxicated Salvadoran immigrant broke into the cemetery at night and knelt before the Eternal Flame.
-He experienced a fatal heart attack, and fell into the flame.
+In November 1982, an intoxicated Salvadoran immigrant broke into the cemetery at night, knelt before the flame, and had a heart attack; he fell into the flame and died.
 In 1997, thieves pried loose one of the paving stones from the terrace in front of the Eternal Flame and attempted to make off with it.
 They gave up after realizing the 500 lb stone was too heavy to move.